pouchdb/pouchdb/docs/_guides/conflicts.md

 CouchDB and PouchDB differ from many other sync solutions, because they bring the issue of conflicts front-and-center.
 With PouchDB, conflict resolution is entirely under your control.

+{% include alert/start.html variant="info" %}

+PouchDB exactly implements CouchDB's replication algorithm, so conflict resolution works the same in both.
+For the purposes of this article, "CouchDB" and "PouchDB" may be used interchangeably.

+{% include alert/end.html %}

 Two types of conflicts
 -------